 Egypt Luxury 2026: The First Full Year of the Grand Egyptian Museum Era

-The Grand Egyptian Museum officially opened to the public on November 1, 2025 — over 100,000 artifacts including the complete Tutankhamun collection displayed together for the first time since its discovery.
+The Grand Egyptian Museum held its opening ceremony on 1 November 2025 and opened fully to the public — Tutankhamun galleries and all — on 4 November 2025: over 100,000 artefacts, including the complete Tutankhamun collection of more than 5,000 objects shown together for the first time since 1922.
 2026 is the first full year of post-GEM Egypt travel, and it has fundamentally changed what a luxury Egypt itinerary should look like.
 Here's the planning guide.

 Major 2025 Change